mendix/docs/content/en/docs/releasenotes/catalog/_index.md

     * `GET` all applications
     * `GET` all environments for an application
     * `GET` all consumed endpoints
-* A change was made to the `POST` application API call to also allow for the `Opcenter` and `Insights Hub` application types.
+* A change was made to the `POST` application API call to also allow for the `Opcenter` and `Mindsphere` application types.
 * We added Catalog integration with [Control Center](/developerportal/control-center/#catalog).
 For details, see [Catalog Administration](/developerportal/control-center/catalog-admin/).

 ### August 19, 2021